National Fur Trade Symposium

 Mountain Man Living History Camp in partnership with the American Mountain Men.

-The camp will be setup every evening Thursday, Friday and Saturday (5pm to 9pm) on the large lawn at the Museum for guests to visit and learn about camp and gear from the mountain man.
+The camp will be setup every evening Thursday, Friday and Saturday (5pm to 8pm) on the large lawn at the Museum for guests to visit and learn about camp and gear from the mountain man who live it.
 Thursday & Saturday evenings the camp will be separated into subject areas that guests can visit to listen to discussions and ask questions about the daily lives of the mountain men.
 Friday evening, the AMM will host a rendezvous dinner.

 AMM members attending the Symposium are welcome to be part of the mountain man camp and camp overnight and the weekend, but must use only pre-1840s equipment.